darrylabbate/dotfiles/README.md

 ### Vim

 My vim plugin manager of choice is [Pathogen](https://github.com/tpope/vim-pathogen).
-The `pathogen.vim` file is auoloaded and invokes the plugins in the `/vim/bundle` folder via a single line in my `.vimrc`:
+The `pathogen.vim` file is autoloaded and invokes the plugins in the `/vim/bundle` folder via a single line in my `.vimrc`:

 ```
 execute pathogen#infect()